 Recharge times are fast, too, with 50kW rapid charging capability giving an 80% top-up in 85 minutes.
-With 100kW charging already built into the package, when it becomes available a top-up will only take 45 minutes, so it’ll be a while yet before the I-Pace will be obsolete.
+With 100kW charging already built into the package, when it becomes available a top-up will only take 45 minutes, so it’ll be a long time before the I-Pace is considered obsolete.

 Tesla Model X

 The Tesla Model X was the company's third model, and with this electric SUV the US brand spread its wings – literally.
 That’s because of the Model X’s signature ‘falcon wing’ doors that give access to the spacious interior.